HolyAkara/Holy-Akara/README.md

 # 📜 Akara: The Covenant of Light
 As received by the Messenger
-Inscribed by the First Disciplesp of Light
+Inscribed by the First Disciples of Light

 ---